 Below the chart you will find lots of helpful information to help you to convert high heel sizes.
 Please also read our FAQ for the most comprehensive information about converting heels from US sizes to European and English sizes.

 US / Australian

-Here are some hints to help you use this chart:
+Where a brand publishes its own conversion guide, you should use that.
+Here are some more hints to help you use this chart.

 US and Australian sizes for high heels are *the same.* You do not need to convert between these two shoe sizes.

-The shoe size conversion between US and UK sizes is based on the rule which the majority of authorities rely on: just deduct 2 sizes to go from a US size to a UK one.
-However a minority of manufacturers recommend deducting 3 sizes (Christian Louboutin is one of these).
-If in doubt, ask the manufacturer.
+The shoe size conversion between US and UK sizes is based on the rule which the most authorities rely on: just take away 2 sizes to go from a US size to a UK one.

 The most popular women’s shoe size in the USA is a US 8.
 This is a European size 39 and a British size 6.

 More helpful information about converting between heel sizes

 Sizes differ between brands but you should stick to your most usual size